 process improvement plan

 Use this colorful process infographic for a new process that has several steps.
 Lengthen or shorten as needed to cover all the steps in your revised process.
-Or use a template like this to create a process improvement action plan as you begin your work.
+Or use a template like this to create a process improvement project as you begin your work.

 process improvement plan